 We require payment up front for all orders.
 Payment can be made by check, credit card, or PayPal.

 - Are these doors difficult to install?

 They are very heavy, but the installation is pretty standard.
-The IsoDoor weighs over 130 pounds more than a solid wood door while the IsoDoor HD weighs over 240 pounds more than a solid wood door.
+The IsoDoor V weighs over 80 pounds more than a solid wood door, the IsoDoor SD weighs over 180 pounds more than a solid wood door, and the IsoDoor HD/HD LF weighs over 280 pounds more than a solid wood door.

 The door arrives pre-hung in a jamb allowing a similar installation to that of a standard door.
 The only differences would be the adjusting of the automatic door bottom, which anyone can do with a screw driver, and the applying of the rubber perimeter seals, which again, anyone can do.